tenstorrent/tt-low-level-documentation/data_movement_doc/perf_plots/Performance Plots.md

 ##### With Loopback

 ![One to All Multicast Linked 2x2 Packet Sizes with Loopback](./blackhole/images/One%20to%20All%20Multicast%20Linked%202x2%20Packet%20Sizes%20with%20Loopback.png)
-To view these results in a table, refer to the relevant [Markdown file](./blackhole/csv/One%20to%20All%20Multicast%20Linked%202x2%20Packet%20Sizes%20with%20Loopback.csv).
+To view these results in a table, refer to the relevant [csv](./blackhole/csv/One%20to%20All%20Multicast%20Linked%202x2%20Packet%20Sizes%20with%20Loopback.csv).

 ##### Without Loopback

 ![One to All Multicast Linked 2x2 Packet Sizes without Loopback](./blackhole/images/One%20to%20All%20Multicast%20Linked%202x2%20Packet%20Sizes%20without%20Loopback.png)
-To view these results in a table, refer to the relevant [Markdown file](./blackhole/csv/One%20to%20All%20Multicast%20Linked%202x2%20Packet%20Sizes%20without%20Loopback.csv).
+To view these results in a table, refer to the relevant [csv](./blackhole/csv/One%20to%20All%20Multicast%20Linked%202x2%20Packet%20Sizes%20without%20Loopback.csv).

 This test sends to a small grid using linked multicast.
 Linked causes path reserve to be done only once for all transactions, as such performance approaches theoretical.